ResurgentNetwork/Valheim-Modpack/README.md

 _Not finished.
 This is a work in progress while in closed beta_
 # **Fröslunda Mod Pack**

 This modpack contains mods and configuration files in order to connect to our server.
+The server is hosted in Australia, _currently_ on a VPS within the Sydney Equinix Data Centre

 ---